Illinois Net Metering

 How do I apply for net metering?

+Typically, the installer you’re working with will fill out the net metering application for you.
+We recommend confirming this with your installer.
 For more information, or to apply for net metering, contact your electric utility.

 MidAmerican (Private Generation)